 Over on the left hand side, you can see the Maetot 1080P HD Camera Quadcopter, which while not having as great a number of reviews has a higher overall customer sentiment.
 This can be an indicator of a more specialized, high quality product, that while overall makes less sales will make up for it by having a higher price tag.

-Using the individual product analysis tools you can track backwards across time, seeing where products stand on an individual level as well as how they have improved or not instanding over time for a more detailed analysis.
+Using the individual product analysis tools you can track backwards across time, seeing where products stand on an individual level as well as how they have improved over time for a more detailed analysis.
 You can track a product’s SWOT, compare it to others in its category and even see the top drivers and star ratings analysis.

 There’s also the product map, offering a comparison of the individual product’s consumer sentiment vs the average of the category, topics of discussion and where the product fares in each of them.
 Our product topic map sets out these topics, both positive and negative, in an easy-to-read format that correlates the amount of chatter a particular topic has with the area it takes up on the map.
 Below you’ll find the product topic map for the DJI Mini 2 Fly More Quadcopter, arguably the number one product in the Drones category right now.